 What does fuel cleaning do?

-Fuel cleaning removes dirt, carbon deposits, and contamination from the fuel system.
-This improves engine performance and fuel efficiency.
+Fuel cleaning is used to remove dirt, carbon deposits and contamination from fuel system.
+This optimizes engine performance and fuel economy.

-Does cleaning the fuel injectors improve fuel economy?
+Does the fuel injector cleaning increase fuel economy?

 Yes.
-Clean injectors deliver fuel more efficiently which helps reduce fuel waste and improve MPG.
+Clean injectors provide better fuel efficiency to reduce fuel losses and get better MPG.

-Most services can be completed within a few hours depending on the vehicle and condition of the fuel system.
+Most services can be done in a couple of hours depending on the vehicle and condition of the fuel system.

 Do diesel engines need fuel cleaning?